hashgraph/hedera-mirror-node/hedera-mirror-rest/monitoring/README.md

 ### Requirements

 -   [ ] List of addresses of Hedera mirror nodes that you want to monitor
+-   [ ] An existing topic ID of the target Hedera Mirrornode environment if you want to run topic message tests
 -   [ ] An external server where you want to run this code to monitor the mirror node.
 You will need two TCP ports on the server.
 -   [ ] npm and pm2